CM Williams VIX Fix: Find Market Bottoms Across Stocks, Crypto & Forex

 | Customizable | No | Yes (period, BB, percentile) |

-The standard VIX is a great reference for the broad market, but it's locked inside a specific data set and you can't tweak it.
-The CM Williams VIX Fix fills that gap—it works anywhere, on any chart, and you can adjust the period, Bollinger Bands, or percentile settings to match your style.
+The standard VIX is a solid reference for broad market fear.
+But you cannot tweak it, and it's locked inside a specific data set.
+The CM Williams VIX Fix works anywhere, on any chart, and you can adjust the period, Bollinger Bands, or percentile settings to match your style.
+For a universal bottom-finding tool, I haven't found anything that comes close.

-- Open TradingView and pull up a chart for any asset you like.
+- Open TradingView and pull up a chart for any asset.

 - Click the Indicators button at the top of the chart.

-- In the search bar, type "CM Williams Vix Fix Finds Market Bottoms".
+- Search for "CM Williams Vix Fix Finds Market Bottoms".

-- The indicator will show up as a histogram in its own panel right below your price chart.
+- The indicator appears as a histogram panel below your price chart.

-The TradingView version also supports custom alerts — super handy.
-You can set up a notification to fire when the WVF crosses above the upper Bollinger Band, so you never miss a potential bottom signal.
-Learn more about alerts on Reddit
+The TradingView version supports custom alerts — I have one set to fire when the WVF crosses above the upper Bollinger Band on the 4-hour BTC chart.
+That way I never miss a potential bottom signal even when I'm not watching.

-.ex4and.mq4files for the Williams VIX Fix indicator. - Open MetaTrader 4 and go to File → Open Data Folder.
+.ex4and.mq4files. - Open MT4 and go to File → Open Data Folder.

-- Navigate to MQL4 → Indicators and paste both files in there.
+- Navigate to MQL4 → Indicators and paste both files.

 - Restart MetaTrader 4.

-- Find the indicator under Navigator → Indicators and double‑click to apply it.
+- Find the indicator under Navigator → Indicators and double-click to apply.

-The MT4 version includes all the core features you'd expect: the familiar WVF histogram, Bollinger Band overlays, percentile thresholds, and customizable alerts for both market top and bottom conditions.
-By default, it uses a 22‑period lookback, 20‑period Bollinger Bands, and a 2.0 standard deviation multiplier.
+The MT4 version includes the WVF histogram, Bollinger Band overlays, percentile thresholds, and customizable alerts for top and bottom conditions.
+Default settings use a 22-period lookback, 20-period Bollinger Bands, and a 2.0 standard deviation multiplier.

 Recommended Settings by Asset Class